Russia Inheritance Guide for Tokyo (東京都)

 How much is inheritance tax on property in Tokyo for Russia nationals?

-Which law applies to Russia inheritance in Japan?
+Which law applies to Russia inheritance in Tokyo?

-Do Russia nationals need to pay inheritance tax in Japan?
+Do Russia nationals need to pay inheritance tax on property in Tokyo?

 Need Help with Inheritance in Tokyo?